 \subsection{Problem Formulation}

-Given a pair of query video ($Q$) and reference video ($E$) (with $T$ frames and $T'$ frames respectively), both of which have the same difficulty, our method is constructed as a multi-level hierarchical parsing framework, aiming to predict the score of $Q$.
-Due to the significant effectiveness of the comparison method \cite{art-6, art-12}, our approach utilizes it to compare minor differences in pose information to obtain score differences.
-The core Multi-Level Motion Parser, $MMP$, is represented as follows:
+Given a pair of query video $Q$ and reference video $E$ with the same action type, our framework aims to predict the score of Q. Since contrastive methods \cite{art-6,art-12} demonstrate significant effectiveness, we adopt this method to compare subtle differences in pose information and obtain score differences that can be integrated into the final score.
+The overall framework is formulated as follows: